With its distinctive towers, the Conciergerie on the Île de la Cité used to belong to the Kings of France.

 The Conciergerie: a bit of history

-The Conciergerie is situated on the Île de la Cité, an island on the Seine which is closely linked with the history of Paris.
+The Conciergerie is situated on the Île de la Cité, an island on the Seine that is closely linked to the history of Paris.

 During the Middle Ages